Algorithms on Minimizing the Maximum Sensor Movement for Barrier Coverage of a Linear Domain: The General Case of

 This finishes the discussion of step $i$ of our algorithm.
-Note that in each case where we proceed to the next step, Lemma \ref{lem:new} holds for $i$, and thus Lemma \ref{lem:new} has been proved.
-The running time of step $i$ is clearly bounded by $O(n\log n)$.
+The running time of step $i$ is $O(n\log n)$.
+Note that in each case where we proceed to the next step, the statement of Lemma \ref{lem:new} holds for $i$, and thus Lemma \ref{lem:new} has been proved.

+In the following lemma, we show that the algorithm must stop within at most $n$ steps.